Classical Dance festivals of India

 The venue was shifted from the Kailash temple at Ellora in 2002 & the name changed from Ellora festival to Ellora-Ajanta festival.
 Previously held at the enchanting Ellora caves the festival has now shifted its venue to the magnificent Soneri Mahal.
 Built in the 17th century, this Mahal was built by Pahadsing a Orchha chieftainis and is an architectural marvel of Aurangabad.
 The Ellora Ajanta Aurangabad Festival aimed to put the historical and pictorial sites in and around Aurangabad in the spotlight, some of them being Ellora, Daulatabad, Bibi-ka-Maqbara, Panchakki (A watermill), Lonar, Ajanta and Shirdi.

-Source: http://www.aurangabadfestival.in/about-festival.html
+Source: maharashtratourism.gov.in

 Contact